thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 ***NOTE: this tutorial assumes some familiarity with the `Seek` steering behavior, as the `Arrive` behavior is just a variant of that.
 For more information, see the previous section.***

-In this section, we'll get some hands-on experience with the `steering architecture` in `Psyanim 2` by designing an `interactive scene` with an `AI agent` and a `player-controlled agent`.
+In this section, we'll get some hands-on experience with the `steering architecture` in `Psyanim 2` by designing an with an `AI agent`.

-The `AI agent` will `patrol` back and forth between a few points in the world, and when approached by the `player-controlled agent`, the `AI agent` will `flee` from it, waiting for some time at a certain distance away before attempting to return back to it's `patrol`.
+The `AI agent` we'll create will `patrol` back and forth between a few points in the world.

-We will give the AI agent a 'brain' later to decide how to switch between behaviors (known as `decision-making` in game AI), but for this section, let's just get the AI agent patrolling between a few points using a `pathfollowing` steering behavior, so we can learn a bit about the `steering architecture` in general.
+We will give the AI agent a 'brain' later to decide how to switch between different behaviors (known as `decision-making` in game AI) depending on what's happening in the environment, but for this section, let's just get the AI agent patrolling between a few points using a `pathfollowing` steering behavior, so we can learn a bit about the `steering architecture` in general.

 Let's get started by creating a new, empty `psyanim2` project using `psyanim-cli` as we did in the [Hello Psyanim 2.0 tutorial](/overview/hello_psyanim_2.md#2-creating-a-new-psyanim-2-project).